Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 ## Colors

-Trying to keep whole webpage in harmonic design and have it associated with “tea” colours, I decided to go for the light green colour for the header and footer and to keep it contrasted but organic in colour I went for the blue-ish for the background.
+Trying to keep whole webpage in harmonic design and have it associated with “tea” colours, I decided to go for the light green colour for the header and footer and to keep it contrasted but organic I went for the blue-ish for the background.
 To keep high contrast for the text I set colour to white with black shadow outline.
 I used following colours:
 - Body background color: #C6E7C6
 - jumbotron color: #215020